scrabbletank/farhome-rules/rulesdoc.md

 #### Protective Sigil
 *3rd Level*
 - **Casting Time:** 1 minute
-- **Range:** Touch
+- **Range:** touch
 - **Duration:** 8 hours

 You create an invisible sigil on a willing creature, infused with another spell of 3rd level or below.
 When the target of a harmful spell or attack the sigil activates, casting the stored spell before the attack lands.
 The spell must have a target specified beforehand, such as the attacker or yourself.
 Spells that do not target a creature, such as _Counter Spell_ or _Conjure Elemental_ cannot be placed into the sigil.
-Spells that target multiple creatures can only target the attacker, and spells that target an area must be centered on the target.
+Spells that target multiple creatures can only target the attacker, and spells that target an area must be centered on the attacker or yourself.
 The spell must have a casting time of 10 AP or less to be stored in the sigil.

-To create the sigil make a spellcasting roll, adding Terrible dice equal to the stored spells level.
+To create the sigil make a spellcasting roll against 2 terrible dice.
 On success the spell is placed inside the sigil.
 Regardless of the outcome you pay the mana cost for both _Protective Sigil_ and the spell you want to store.
 The sigil can be dismissed by the caster or removed with _Dispel Magic_.

-The spell level of the stored spell increases by 1 for every level cast above 3rd.
+You may choose a spell to store that is one level higher for every level cast above 3rd.

 ___
 #### Telepathic Bond